cometapp/engine/content/article1/data_science_at_comet.md

 # Computer vision at Comet
 ## A picture is worth a thousand words
-Ever wanted to remember forever the crazy atmosphere of Saturday's party with your friends? the liberating moment when you graduate? the cuteness of your cat chasing a laser beam?
+Ever wanted to remember forever the crazy atmosphere of Saturday's party with your friends?
+The liberating moment when you graduate?
+The cuteness of your cat chasing a laser beam?
 In most of those cases, you would take a picture or record a video in order to store this memorable instant.
 Visual multimedia have become an inseparable part of our social lives, and they often capture moments tied with deep affections.

 ![feeling](feeling.png)

-Beyond text or vocal messaging, It is thus no suprise that pictures became one of the main medium to share not only information, but emotions.
+Beyond text or vocal messaging, It is thus no surprise that pictures became one of the main medium to share not only information, but emotions.
 Another representative example is the evolution of emojis.
-It all started with a simple 2 caracters combination, but rapidly evolved toward more complex images capturing a wider range of human expressions.
+It all started with a simple 2 characters combination, but rapidly evolved toward more complex images capturing a wider range of human expressions.
 Even more recently, [Apple released a novel feature, Animojis](https://www.apple.com/newsroom/2017/09/the-future-is-here-iphone-x/) (which stands for ANImated eMOJIs).
 With your own face, and a camera, you can re-enacts a 3D object in real-time.
 Emoji can now emote as much as you can do!

 ![Evolution of emoji](emoji_evolution.png)